frap129/layman/README.md

 to workspaces **created** on that output.
 For an example configuration, see the `config.toml` file in the root of this repo.

+The user configuration can be reloaded at runtime with `nop swlm reload`.
+This can be run through swaymsg, or set as a bindsym.
+Note that this reloads the config, but not any layout managers.
+If one of your config changes affects a specific workspace that is already active, you will need to reload the layout manager with `nop swlm layout <layout short name>`.

 ## Layout Managers

 The layout manager controlling a workspace can be dynamically changed using the command `nop swlm layout <LAYOUT>`.
 In